SumoLogic/sumologic-documentation/docs/cse/automation-service/about-automation-service.md

 #### Default retention periods by data type

-We automatically delete the following customer data according to the table retention period below, except for clients that need to ensure HIPAA compliance.
+We automatically delete the following customer data according to the table retention period below, except for those that need to ensure HIPAA compliance.

 | Data type | Retention period |
 | :-- | :-- |